Jared-Richard/Jared-Richard.github.io/about.md

 title: About
 ---

-This page will be about me.
+This page will be about myself.